“We just don’t have time to write!”

 Think of it like this, the phone rings, and you answer it:

 You: Hello, this is ABC Coworking, Freddie speaking how I can help you?

 Caller: Hello, yes I’m calling to ask about coworking, do you have events?

 You: Yes, we do!
 What is helpful to you?

 Caller: I don’t know what have you got?

-You: Well we have weekly events, we have a member lunch every Wednesday where Tash our community manager makes a fantastic healthy lunch and all the members who are in the building come.
+You: Well we have weekly events.
+We have a member lunch every Wednesday, where Tash, our community manager makes a fantastic healthy lunch.
+And all the members who are in the building can come too.

 Caller: What happens there?

 You: Well we spend an hour every week eating and catching up with the other people in the building.